Skip to main content

 Type of Resource: fiction novel and workbook

 Description: enhance instruction and allow for much deeper conversations to keep students engaged.
 Imagine who the character of Mrs. Basil E. Frankweiler will be and what role she will play in the story.
 Put the Kincaid children's actions in the correct order they occurred as they ran away.
-Find a simile used to describe how hungry the children are in the book.
+Find a simile in the book to describe how hungry the children are.
 Invent a character and write a letter similar to what Mrs. Frankweiler does at the beginning of the novel.
 Draw a map of the children's journey in the style of a plot pyramid.
-Aligned to your State Standards, additional crossword, word search, comprehension quiz and answer key are also included.

 About the Novel: From the Mixed-Up Files of Mrs. Basil E. Frankweiler is a Newbery Medal-winning story about two young children who run away from home.
 Twelve-year-old Claudia and nine-year-old Jamie run away to New York using an old unused adult ticket for the train.
 The pair find themselves living in the famous Metropolitan Museum of Art by hiding in the bathrooms when the Museum closes.
 While there, they become interested in Mrs. Basil E. Frankweiler and her recent purchase of the marble statue of an angel on display at the Museum.
 They use the rest of their money to visit the woman in Connecticut.
 Their trip leads to them discovering the secret behind the angel statue.